buildbuddy-io/buildbuddy/docs/guide-metadata.md

 By default a build's user is determined by the system on which Bazel is run.

+BuildBuddy will automatically pull your username from environment variables if you're using a common CI platform like Github Actions, CircleCI, Travis, Jenkins, Gitlab CI, Bitrise, or BuildKite.
+The environment variables currently supported are `USER`, `GITHUB_ACTOR`, `GITLAB_USER_NAME`, `BUILDKITE_BUILD_CREATOR`, `CIRCLE_USERNAME`.

 You can override this using build metadata or workspace info.

 ### Build metadata